Meta-Learning via Classifier(-free) Diffusion Guidance: Appendix

 \subsection{The Meta-VQA Dataset}

-The original VQA problem is about choosing a suitable natural language answer $a_k$ when prompted with both a natural language question $q_k$ and an image $I_k$.
-Our observation is that the VQA problem can then easily be reformulated as a meta-learning image classification problem with natural language task descriptions: given question-image-answer triples $(q_k,I_k,a_k) \in D$, we can group the data by unique questions $q_i$ (which will serve as task descriptor $t_i$), each of which can then be associated with supervised image classification tuples $(I_j^i,a_j^i) \in D_i$.
+The original VQA problem is about choosing a suitable natural language answer $y_k$ when prompted with both a natural language question $t_k$ and an image $x_k$.
+Our observation is that the VQA problem can then easily be reformulated as a meta-learning image classification problem with natural language task descriptions: given question-image-answer triples $(t_k,x_k,y_k) \in D$, we can group the data by unique questions $t_i$ (which will serve as task descriptor), each of which can then be associated with supervised image classification tuples $(x_j^i,y_j^i) \in D_i$.
 To make sure the designed tasks are meaningful, we filter out question-answer pairs with questions in choosing form, \textit{e.g.,}~“A or B?” or yes/no answers.
 From the remaining questions we keep the ones which appear at least 20 times throughout the dataset, such that each task contains enough samples.
 In the end our Meta-VQA dataset is composed of 1234 unique tasks (questions), split into 870 training tasks and 373 test tasks, for a total of 104112 image-answer pairs.
+There are on average 9.13 answer choices per question/task.
+The average size of the support set is 57.85 examples, while the average size of the query set is 25.9 examples.